• Skip to primary navigation

 • Crushed Red Chili Flakes: A pinch of crushed red chili peppers flakes gives the sauce elevated flavor.

-• Tomato paste is an excellent choice to replace tomato sauce in most recipes as it is essentially a concentrated tomato sauce.
+• Tomato paste is an excellent choice to replace tomato sauce in most recipes as it is a concentrated tomato sauce.

 • For every 1 tablespoon of chili powder, use 2 teaspoons of paprika, 1 teaspoon of cumin, and a scant ¼ teaspoon of cayenne.